starverte/code-guide/html/README.md

 * Use soft-tabs with two spaces
 * Nested elements should be indented once (2 spaces)
+* Opening and closing tags should line up vertically unless on a single line
+* If there is only one nested element, consider placing the parent and nested element on the same line
 * Always use double quotes, never single quotes
 * Don't include a trailing slash in self-closing elements
+* Except for `!DOCTYPE`, tags and attributes should be lowercase
+* Attribute values may be title case or sentence case

 **Incorrect example:**